The AOC Collection

 We even have a collection of poems, penned by 'The Shovel', available as the brilliant book 'Old Matey Over There: Poems from Lightning Ridge', published in 2010 by the Australian Opal Centre.

 The Australian Opal Centre's remarkable collection is being built by the community.
 Beautiful, valuable, scientifically and historically significant items are being donated by opal miners, collectors and enthusiasts who want their treasures to be kept safe and made accessible to people of present and future generations.
-If you have something you think may belong in the collection of the Australian Opal Centre, please contact us to discuss your special pieces.